P11co/blog/_posts/2022-5-27-cpp-installation-on-VSC-macOS.md

 Download the IDE of your choice.
 In this guide, we will focus on the setup of the versatile VSC.
 Note that VSC is an **IDE without a compiler**.
 It can run C/C++, Java, Python, and pretty much any language.
 Thus, the setup is more confusing than an IDE with built-in compilers like CLion or Eclipse for C/C++, since the installation of the compiler and IDE is separate.

 ### 4. Install VSC Extensions[^4] {#step4}
-This part of the guide is the most important, especially if you are not familiar with the VSC interface or easily scared by .json files (*I am!*).
+This part of the guide is the most important, especially if you are not familiar with the VSC interface ~~or easily scared by .json files~~ (*I am too, no worries!*).

 On the left panel, there is an icon with 4 squares.
 This is the extension tab.
 From here, we can download the plethora of add-ons that are coded by the community for VSC.